neoaces/classmates/readme.md

 # Classmates
 An integrated service database for modern public health.
-Submission for the 2023 TechXcelerate hackathon.d
+Submission for the 2023 TechXcelerate hackathon.

+## Requirements
+- [ ] CMake 3.5+